yashsriram/bricks/README.md

 - Cycle time = Update + Draw, each is non-zero; Don't blindly chase FPS, see the big picture, you might already be fast enough.
 ### roadmap
-- [ ] Immediate mode like rendering using mesh mutation
 - [ ] Remove unncessary generalization

 ### sanity check